ujov/edu.jee7.certification.preparation/sample/README.md

 Message-level security to ensure confidentiality by digitally encrypting message parts; integrity using digital signatures; and authentication by requiring username, **X.509, or SAML tokens.**

+Web Services Security (WS-Security) specifies **SOAP** security extensions that provide confidentiality using XML Encryption and data integrity using XML Signature.
+WS-Security also includes profiles that specify how to insert different types of binary and XML security tokens in WS-Security headers for authentication and authorization purposes.

 ## RESTful Web Services